-Ay, my liege; so please you give us leave.
+Ay, my liege, so please you give us leave.

-You will take little delight in it, I can tell you, there is such odds in the man.
+man.
 In pity of the challenger's youth I would fain dissuade him, but he will not be entreated.
 Speak to him, ladies; see if you can move him.
+CELIA.
 Call him hither, good Monsieur Le Beau.
+DUKE FREDERICK.
 Do so; I'll not be by.

-[DUKE FREDERICK goes apart]

-Monsieur the Challenger, the Princess calls for you.
+[DUKE FREDERICK steps aside.]
+LE BEAU.
+Monsieur the challenger, the Princess calls for you.
+ORLANDO.
 I attend them with all respect and duty.

-Young man, have you challeng'd Charles the wrestler?
+Young man, have you challenged Charles the wrestler?
+ORLANDO.

-No, fair Princess; he is the general challenger.
-I come but in, as others do, to try with him the strength of my youth.
+No, fair princess.
+He is the general challenger.
+I come but in as others do, to try with him the strength of my youth.
+CELIA.

 Young gentleman, your spirits are too bold for your years.
-You have seen cruel proof of this man's strength; if you saw yourself with your eyes, or knew yourself with your judgment, the fear of your adventure would counsel you to a more equal enterprise.
-We pray you, for your own sake, to embrace your own safety and give over this attempt.

-Do, young sir; your reputation shall not therefore be misprised: we will make it our suit to the Duke that the wrestling might not go forward.
+You have seen cruel proof of this man's strength.
+If you saw yourself with your eyes or knew yourself with your judgement, the fear of your adventure would counsel you to a more equal enterprise.
+We pray you for your own sake to embrace your own safety and give over this attempt.
+ROSALIND.
+Do, young sir.
+Your reputation shall not therefore be misprized.
+We will make it our suit to the Duke that the wrestling might not go forward.
+ORLANDO.

-I beseech you, punish me not with your hard thoughts, wherein I confess me much guilty to deny so fair and excellent ladies any thing.
-But let your fair eyes and gentle wishes go with me to my trial; wherein if I be foil'd there is but one sham'd that was never gracious; if kill'd, but one dead that is willing to be so.
-I shall do my friends no wrong, for I have none to lament me; the world no injury, for in it I have nothing; only in the world I fill up a place, which may be better supplied when I have made it empty.
+I beseech you, punish me not with your hard thoughts, wherein I confess me much guilty to deny so fair and excellent ladies anything.
+But let your fair eyes and gentle wishes go with me to my trial, wherein if I be foiled there is but one shamed that was never gracious; if killed, but one dead that is willing to be so.
+I shall do my friends no wrong, for I have none to lament me; the world no injury, for in it I have nothing.
+Only in the world I fill up a place, which may be better supplied when I have made it empty.
+ROSALIND.

 The little strength that I have, I would it were with you.
+CELIA.